saiudayakella/racing-unibet/ReadMe.md

 Page object model

 ## Setup
-If maven is setup on your machine, all you have to do is clone this project in your machine and import this as maven project in your IDE
+If maven is setup on the machine, all you have to do is clone this project in your machine and import this as maven project in your IDE

 ## How to run the tests